 \subsection{Misalignment between boundaries and grid points}

-Motivated for example by the solving of multidimensional problems through cartesian grids, or of one-dimensional problems with moving boundaries as well, a usual idea consists in extrapolating the physical boundary condition to the first boundary points.
-This idea can be gathered with the inverse Lax-Wendroff procedure in order to improve the accuracy at the boundary, see \cite{Dakin18}, \cite{Vilar15} and \cite{Li16}.
-As an archetype of such a situation, we consider hereafter a simple misalignment between the left physical boundary and the first numerical grid point.
+Motivated for example by solving multidimensional problems discretized on a cartesian grids, or of one-dimensional problems with moving boundaries as well, a usual idea consists in extrapolating the physical boundary condition to the first boundary points.
+This idea may be combined with the inverse Lax-Wendroff procedure in order to improve the accuracy at the boundary, see \cite{Dakin18}, \cite{Vilar15} and \cite{Li16}.
+As an archetype for such a situation, we consider hereafter a simple misalignment between the left physical boundary and the first numerical grid point.
 The advection equation \eqref{eq:advection} is set on the space domain $[x_\sigma,1]$:

 The space discretization $j\Delta x$ for $j\in\mathbb{Z}$, does not take into account the point $\borneinfintervalspatial$, so that one may write $\borneinfintervalspatial = (j_{\gap} + \gap) \dx$ for some integer $j_{\gap} \in \Z$ and the gap (generally nonzero) $\gap \in [-\frac 1 2, \frac 1 2[$.
 The scheme~\eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} is then implemented for $j \>j_{\gap}$ only, but with $r$ ghost points at $j_{\gap} - 1,\dots, j_{\gap} - r$.
 For simplicity in the presentation and by translational invariance, we assume from now on that $j_{\gap} = 0$.
 We obtain the discretization represented on Figure~\ref{fig:reprmesh}.